nutterpc/tg-luci/README.md

 </ul>

 ## Disclamer
-<b>If you manage to make your hardware 'infunctional' the creator and contributors DO NOT take any responsibility.
-If you manage to make your hardware 'infunctional' by not following the instructions DO NOT ask for help.</b>
+<b>If you manage to make your hardware 'inoperable' the creator and contributors DO NOT take any responsibility.
+If you manage to make your hardware 'inoperable' by not following the instructions DO NOT ask for help.</b>

 ### Using Install.sh
 <ol type="1">